 Explain how you determined your cost estimates.
 Please attach a detailed budget for completing the scope of work.
 Include anticipated costs for labor, land acquisition, consultant fees and tasks, construction contracts, materials, and other relevant costs.

-Phase 1 – East Tract purchase price ($1,250,000) is estimated from a 2012 appraisal of the same property, and discussions with the Appraiser, Vicki Adams, who is currently under contract to re-appraise the property.
+Phase 1 – East Tract purchase price ($1,100,000) appraised value based on report by Vicki Adams of Terra Valuations, LLC, dated April 18th, 02016.
+The report has not yet been reviewed. .

 Phase 2 – West Tract purchase price ($2,500,000) is estimated from the Sponsor’s extensive experience in shoreline land acquisition in Island County.
 This is based on recent appraisals and purchases of waterfront properties, with adjustments for the number of allowable development rights.